neol1no/neol1no/README.md

 # 💫 About Me:
-Hey my name is Neo.<br>I am located in Berlin, Germany.<br>Mostly i do small projects about stuff i am interested in. <br><br>My biggest project is Lunar for geoguessr.
+Hey my name is Neo.<br>I am located in Germany.<br>Mostly i do small projects about stuff i am interested in. <br><br>My biggest project is Lunar for geoguessr.
 It is a script<br>which has many helping features to give you the edge<br>above others.
 Feel free to join the discord below.

 ## 🌐 Socials: